Official: Jailed, beaten Ugandan pop star in ‘a lot of pain’

-KAMPALA, Uganda (AP) — The deputy speaker of Uganda’s parliament says a detained pop star and opposition lawmaker “is in a lot of pain” after suffering “severe beating” in detention.
+KAMPALA, Uganda (AP) — A detained pop star and lawmaker “is in a lot of pain” after suffering “severe beating” in detention, the deputy speaker of Uganda’s parliament said Wednesday, as pressure mounted on the government to free the young man challenging President Yoweri Museveni’s long rule.

-Jacob Oulanyah told reporters Wednesday that Kyagulanyi Ssentamu, whose stage name is Bobi Wine, is in a “humous” mood despite his condition.
+Jacob Oulanyah told reporters that legislator Kyagulanyi Ssentamu, whose stage name is Bobi Wine, was in a “humorous” mood despite his condition.

+“This should not have happened,” Oulanyah said of the beating.
+“It was not necessary.
+But it happened.”

+The government denies the allegations of torture.
 The military released a video of Ssentamu smiling during Oulanyah’s visit.
-Ssentamu has not been seen in public since Aug.
-13.

-Security forces in recent days have violently put down street protests by Ugandans demanding the release of Ssentamu, who is charged with illegal possession of firearms.

 Most Read Nation & World Stories